 The Bradley University Wellness Office offers current and accurate health information and programming on the 8 dimensions of wellness: Emotional, Environmental, Financial, Intellectual, Occupational, Physical, Social, and Spiritual, by promoting smart and healthy behavioral choices through collaboration within the university, out in the community, and nationwide.

 Our vision is to create a culture where making healthy choices in all 8 dimensions of wellness and acceptance of all individuals is the norm at Bradley University.
-This is accomplished through the programming provided by the student groups housed from the Wellness Office that include HEAT (Help, Empower and Teach), SONOR (SOcial NORming), Get Fit Stay Fit, as well as by the internship opportunities for both counseling program students and those interested in health and wellness.
+This is accomplished through the programming provided by the student groups housed from the Wellness Office that include HEAT (Help, Empower and Teach) Get Fit Stay Fit, as well as by the internship opportunities for both counseling program students and those interested in health and wellness.